Foundation Year Zero

 You will study the key principles of textual film analysis using examples from British cinema.
 Each lecture will study a different aspect of a given topic, such as History, Genre, Landscape and Politics and be studied via a close analysis of a specific film.

-Design Practice (20 credits; compulsory for SH and optional for CH)
+Media Production 1 (20 credits; compulsory for SH and for some CH - depending on degree combination)

 This module provides practical opportunities for you to explore aesthetics and design in relation to digital media products and use a range of software applications suitable for the design and production of simple design, web authoring and digital imaging.
 You will gain knowledge of the basic principles of layout and typography, and of hierarchies of information using both image and text in web formats.